Sher Mountain Killings Mystery: Box office

-The movie did not show up through the Film Victoria report on Australian box office, which isn't strange considering its minimal and limited initial run in Sydney and very limited appearances elsewhere.
-Its primary market has been the thriller/mystery/supernatural aisles of record shops and tv programs, so it picked up a tape sale in the United States under a new name, and in several of the other countries such as Columbia.
+The film did not chart on the Film Victoria report on the Australian box office, due in part to its minimal and limited initial run in Sydney and limited appearances elsewhere.
+Its primary market has been the thriller/mystery/supernatural aisles of record shops and TV programs.
+It was distributed in the United States by Sony Pictures Home Video under the name The Cursed Mountain Mystery, and in several other countries such as Colombia.